Business advice

 You must notify us if you do not wish to communicate via electronic means.

 Further, you acknowledge that electronically transmitted information is inherently insecure, may be intercepted, may not be delivered and may contain viruses and it may be unsafe to use or cause damage to the effectiveness of your software or computer network or systems.
-You will take all steps to ensure that you have suitable systems in place to prevent corruption of data, or transmission of viruses in connection with the electronic communication of information to you.
-You agree that we will not be responsible for any loss suffered in connection with the use of such electronic communications.
+You agree to take reasonable steps to ensure you have suitable systems in place to prevent corruption of data or transmission of viruses in connection with electronic communications.

 1. Mutual responsibilities

-You agree that either yourself or your authorised representatives as notified to us in writing from time to time will be reasonably available to confer with us upon request, will provide us with such documents and information that may be required for the performance of the engagement, will disclose all facts and circumstances of which you/they are aware that may bear upon the engagement, will promptly pay our professional fees in accordance with the Agreement and will otherwise assist in our efforts as we reasonably request.
+You agree that either yourself or your authorised representatives as notified to us in writing from time to time will be reasonably available to confer with us upon request, will provide us with such documents and information that may be required for the performance of the engagement, will disclose all facts and circumstances of which you or your representatives are aware that may bear upon the engagement, will promptly pay our professional fees in accordance with the Agreement and will otherwise assist in our efforts as we reasonably request.
+You are responsible for the completeness and accuracy of the information provided to us and must not knowingly withhold material information that may affect our work.

 Where we are provided with information either by you, or compiled by others, we will assume and rely on its accuracy and completeness, subject to reasonable care or unless you have specifically engaged us to verify that information.